Thomas Ascol: Institute of public theology and Founders Seminary

 In 2021, Founders Ministries opened the Institute of Public Theology, with Ascol as the founding president.
 Ascol taught the inaugural course, “The Pastor in the Public Square,” in the Fall 2021 semester.
 IOPT graduated their first students in September 2024.
 With the announcement of Founders Seminary IOPT has now become a four-year college with majors in Public Theology, Classical Christian Education, and Business.

 During the national Founders Conference in January 2025, Dr. Ascol announced the inauguration of Founders Seminary with classes scheduled to begin in August 2025.
 Joining him as inaugural residential faculty are Voddie Baucham, and Peter Sammons.
 Other non-residential faculty include Tom Nettles, Conrad Mbewe, and Travis Allen.
 "Sharp Minds.
 Warm Hearts.
 Steel Spines."
 Helping churches develop qualified men with such attributes is the goal of the seminary.
 Every faculty member will not only be confessionally convicted, ecclesiologically grounded, and apologetically aware, but will also be men of proven character.
 They will be men who have blood mixed with their convictions.

 Upon the death of Dr. Baucham, September 25, 2025, Dr. Ascol was named by the board of Founders Ministries as the acting president of the seminary.
+On March 25, 2026, the board elected Dr. Ascol as president of the seminary.